tintin10q/csai_ml_final_summary/ML_final_summary.md

 IG(Y|X) is pronounced as information gain in Y due to X. If X is

-If X is completely uninformative about Y then IG(Y|X) = 0 If X is completely uninformative about Y then IG(Y|X) = H(Y) E.G. everything that is uncertain is gone This is what you use in making the tree. **You want to find the split with the highest information gain.**
+If X is completely uninformative about Y then IG(Y|X) = 0 If X is completely uninformative about Y then IG(Y|X) = H(Y) E.G., everything that is uncertain is gone This is what you use in making the tree. **You want to find the split with the highest information gain.**
 > You can see information gain as taking away entropy